IBM-Cloud/ibm-cloud-developer-tools/README.md

 ## Usage
 ```
-Usage: idt-installer [<options>]
+Usage: idt-installer [<action>]

-Where <options> is:
+Where <action> is:
     install             [Default] Perform full install of all needed CLIs and Plugins
     uninstall           Uninstall full IBM Cloud CLI env, including 'bx', and plugins
     help | -h | -?
 Show this help
     --nobrew            Force not using brew installer on MacOS

-If "install" (or no argument provided), a full CLI installation will occur:
+If "install" (or no action provided), a full CLI installation (or update) will occur:
     1. Pre-req check for 'git', 'docker', and 'kubectl'
-    2. Install IBM Cloud 'bx' CLI
+    2. Install latest IBM Cloud 'bx' CLI
-    3. Install required plugins
+    3. Install all required plugins

 If "uninstall", the IBM Cloud CLI and plugins are removed from the system, including personal metadata.
     Note: Pre-req CLIs listed above are NOT uninstalled.